d-vanos/MplusReadR/README.md

 library(MplusReadR)
 ```

+In general it is not necessary to update to the most recent version of
+listed packages (if this message is displayed) though you may wish to do
+so if there are issues installing the package.

-The latest version of the package can be installed by re-running
+The latest version of MplusReadR can be installed by re-running
 `install_github("d-vanos/MplusReadR")`.

 ## Getting Started